zimicjs/zimic/README.md

 HTTP interceptors provide the main API to handle matched HTTP requests and return mock responses.
 The methods, paths, status codes, parameters, and responses are statically-typed based on the provided service schema.
 To intercept HTTP requests, an interceptor needs a running [HttpInterceptorWorker](#httpinterceptorworker).

-Each interceptor represents a service and can be used to mock its routes and methods.
+Each interceptor represents a service and can be used to mock its paths and methods.

 #### `createHttpInterceptor`

 Creates an HTTP interceptor.

 The interceptor schema defines the structure of the real service being mocked.
-This includes routes, methods, request and response bodies, and status codes.
+This includes paths, methods, request and response bodies, and status codes.
 Based on the schema, the interceptor will provide type validation when applying mocks.

 ```ts
 import { createHttpInterceptorWorker, createHttpInterceptor } from 'zimic/interceptor';